Countertop refinishing is a way for you to preserve your current countertop by surfacing them with liquid bonding agents.

 Base Countertop Materials That Can Be Refinished

-It tends to be a good match for the following surfaces, as long as they are in structurally sound condition:
+Refinishing doesn't work for all materials in all conditions.
+It tends to be a good match for laminate, tile, solid surfaces, and stone, as long as they are in structurally sound condition.

 Laminate surfaces such as Formica

-- Ceramic and porcelain tile
+Ceramic and porcelain tile

-- Solid surfaces such as Corian
+Solid surfaces such as Corian